ndm767/computation/README.md

 # Models of computation

+Implementations of table and instruction Turing machines, register machines, Markov algorithms, and recursive functions over the natural numbers as interpreted programming languages written in OCaml.
+Based upon the material from Ma/CS 117a Computability at Caltech.

 ## general_recursive

 General recursive functions, implementing the base functions as well as composition, primitive recursion, minimization.